John Ehret High School

-John Ehret High School is a four-year public high school serving grades 9–12 located in unincorporated Jefferson Parish, Louisiana, United States, near Marrero.
-The school, a part of the Jefferson Parish Public Schools, serves several communities.
-Its service area includes portions of Marrero CDP, Harvey, Estelle, and Woodmere.
+John Ehret High School is a four-year public high school serving grades 9–12 located in unincorporated Jefferson Parish, Louisiana, United States, near the Marrero census-designated place (it has a Marrero postal address).
+The school, a part of the Jefferson Parish Public Schools, has an attendance boundary that includes several communities.
+Its service area includes portions of the City of Gretna, and portions of Marrero CDP, Harvey, Estelle, Timberlane, and Woodmere.

 John Ehret High School currently ranks as a "B" school, according to the Louisiana Department of Education, and includes college Dual Enrollment, Advanced Placement, and a Gifted program.
 In addition, students have access to Music and Arts programs such as: Band, Music, Art, Theatre, and Digital Media.
 Sports at John Ehret High School include: football, soccer, basketball, indoor and outdoor track and field, volleyball, softball, baseball, wrestling, and spirit.

 The school's mascot is the Patriot, and its colors are red, white, and blue.
 During Hurricane Katrina, the school suffered wind damage to many of its buildings.

 History

-In November 2019 parents of a student with muscular dystrophy filed a lawsuit against the district on the grounds that Ehret High did not accommodate him.
+In November 2019, parents of a student with muscular dystrophy filed a lawsuit against the district on the grounds that Ehret High did not accommodate him.

-Due to the COVID-19 pandemic in the United States, John Ehret High School stopped in-person classes on March 15, 2020, per Governor John Bel Edwards's orders.
+Due to the COVID-19 pandemic in Louisiana, John Ehret High School stopped in-person classes on March 15, 2020, per Governor John Bel Edwards's orders.
 The 2020–2021 school year began with students having the option to attend school virtually or in a hybrid model.

+In 2023 the school absorbed a portion of the attendance boundary of the closed Helen Cox High School.